Classical Athens-Guided tour

 · Theatre of Dionysus, the performing venue for the famous ancient Greek tragedies and comedies introduced at the time

-· Ancient Agora (Market), the economical, administrative and social center of the city.
+· Ancient Agora (Market), the economic, administrative and social center of the city.

 · Temple of Hephaestus, the best preserved ancient Greek temple